webpro/jaguarundi/README.md

 ## Example

-First of all, it is probably the most clear to simply clone this project, and run `ant` from the build folder.
-Looking at the result should gave a good impression.
-The code is also documented.
+First of all, it is probably best to clone this project, and run `ant` from the build folder.
+Looking at the result should give a good impression.
+The build script is also documented.
 Having that said...
 In an HTML file (index.html in this example) one might have the following:

 	<!--##OPTIMIZE_CSS##-->
 	<link rel="stylesheet" href="css/normalize.css" type="text/css"/>